kodybrown/dos/README.md

                 junction that points to my default or standard version.
 In this case I point '%tools%\Python' (junction) to '%tools%\Python334'.

+### Expected executable utilities

+#### sdelete.exe

+Sysinternals.

+#### sort.exe [mingw/cygwin]

+> The Microsoft version of sort.exe works just fine, but the nix version allows me to sort and remove duplicates.

+#### cat.exe

+I am referring to my version of [cat.exe](https://github.com/kodybrown/cat), because it does beautiful word-wrapping on the command-line.

+#### sleep.exe

+I am referring to my version of [sleep.exe](https://github.com/kodybrown/sleep), but any version will work assuming it's first argument is the number of milliseconds to wait before exiting.

 ## Encrypting files

 * __encrypt.bat__ » a simple wrapper for using openssl.exe to easily encrypt files.